 And then André writes: "The excitement around Chenin, especially old vine Chenin, has reached a point where even brand owners with no old vine Chenin on their farms, are securing Chenin grapes to add an old vine Chenin to their portfolios, e.g. Waterford and Creation."

 The industry is replete with champions of old vines who are excited about the diversity it contributes to the spectrum of South African wine.
 There are even more champions for Chenin in general – names like Perdeberg, Simonsig, Villiera, Fram, Alheit Vineyards, Ian Naudé and less prominent ones like Virginia "Ginny" Povall at Botanica.
 These days, a full list and their contributions would cover volumes.

-Further excitement around the variety continues to be generated by for example a "first ever" study by the University of Stellenbosch's Institute of Wine Biotechnology last year that narrowed down sensory descriptors through data mining and machine learning techniques; the emergence of wines that grip public attention like Revenge of the Crayfish Chenin Blanc 2018, made by Sakkie Mouton; and, of course the prospects to emerge from the upcoming Chenin congress.
+Further excitement around the variety continues to be generated by for example a "first ever" study by the University of Stellenbosch's Institute of Wine Biotechnology in 2018 that narrowed down sensory descriptors through data mining and machine learning techniques; the emergence of wines that grip public attention like Revenge of the Crayfish Chenin Blanc, made by Sakkie Mouton; and, of course the prospects to emerge from the upcoming Chenin congress.

 "As if having some of the greatest Chenin Blanc in the world was not enough, South Africa now has a nuanced offering of not only old vine Chenin Blanc from rock star producers, but it has the unique selling proposition of incredible Chenin Blanc based white blends that have moved the market in a way that no other wine producing nation globally can compete with…"